Poliaboy/GreenAi-Project-S7/README.md

 # GreenAi-Project-S7

 ## Main idea
-impact of the development of computer hardware on the mining idustry of countries and the ecological impact of this evolution
+- Impact of the development of computer hardware on the mining idustry of countries and the ecological impact of this evolution.
-    maybe focus on a particular metal or country
+    - maybe focus on a particular metal or country
+    - not a popular or evident metal or ressource